djhmateer/djhmateer.github.io/_posts/2022-04-27-fork and git.md

 ## 2. Sync my fork using a PR to manually review

+**not sure if this is a good way**

-An an way to manually merge in changes from the upstream is to create a PR on my own fork.
+A way to manually merge in changes from the upstream is to create a PR on my own fork.

 [![alt text](/assets/2022-04-27/ui.jpg "desktop")](/assets/2022-04-27/ui.jpg)